IndyTechFellowship/Fellow-Bylaws/README.md

 ## Operations Chair

 Responsible for administrative functions within the Tech Fellowship and Executive Board.
 This chair will work with other Executive Board members and TechPoint to build sustainable budgets, manage financial instruments within the Fellowship such as a day-to-day spending debit card, identify and schedule physical meeting spaces when necessary, schedule meeting times when necessary, and ensure the accuracy of attendance records for mandatory events.

-## Recruitment Chair

-Collaborate with the TechPoint Talent Team to successfully recruit the next generation of Tech Fellows.
-This Chair is responsible for organizing Fellow involvement in both on and off-campus recruitment events, coordinating opportunities with representatives from other TechPoint Talent Programs, including Xtern and Xtern Bootcamp, and assisting TechPoint with new Tech Fellow onboarding.

 ## Social Engagement Chair